-As discussed below, the Commission finds there are significant safety and reliability concerns with continuing to allow net energy metering facilities to interconnect to the transmission grid through Rule 21.
-Utilities shall revise their Rule 21 tariffs by removing the net energy metering interconnection exemption from Section B.1, in order to immediately resolve the transmission safety and reliability concerns.
+As discussed below, the Commission finds there are significant safety and reliability concerns with continuing to allow large net energy metering facilities to interconnect to the transmission grid through Rule 21.
+Utilities shall revise their Rule 21 tariffs by limiting the net energy metering interconnection exemption in Section B.1 to those facilities less than or equal to one megawatt in capacity, in order to immediately resolve the transmission safety and reliability concerns.
+This revision to Section B.1 is not applicable to projects with a Permission to Operate letter or those projects with a materially complete interconnection application, submitted as of May 6, 2022.
+As described below, the Commission recognizes the balance needed between safety and reliability and the reasonable expectations of receiving a Permission to Operate letter from the Commission.

 With respect to non-export facilities interconnecting to the transmission grid through Rule 21, this decision finds there may be a concern regarding load masking.
 The Commission authorizes the Commission's Energy Division to facilitate an additional workshop for further stakeholder discussion regarding specific circumstances under which non-export facilities could create material operational challenges, including load masking, and how to address any such challenges.

 These findings are discussed in detail below.